Marisken Surgery: Treatment, Procedure & Experiences

 Lukewarm water (5–10 minutes) can temporarily relieve swelling and burning, especially after bowel movements.

-For itching, moisture, or inflammation-like symptoms, a soothing, moisturizing care is advisable.
+For itching, moisture, or inflammation-like symptoms, soothing, moisturizing care is advisable.

 Treatment of accompanying disorders